Ardito-class destroyer: Design

 The ships of the Ardito class were 74.8 m long at the waterline and 73 m long overall, with a beam of 7.3 m and a draft of 2.4 m.
 They displaced 695 LT standard and up to 790 LT at full load.
 They had a crew of 4 officers and 65 enlisted men.
 The ships were powered by two Parsons steam turbines, with steam provided by four Thornycroft water-tube boilers.
 The engines were rated to produce 16000 shp for a top speed of 30 kn, though in service they reached as high as 33.4 kn from 15733 shp.
 At a more economical speed of 14 kn, the ships could cruise for 1200 nmi.

 The ships carried an armament that consisted of a single 120 mm gun and four 76 mm guns, along with two 450 mm torpedo tubes.
-The 102 mm gun was placed on the forecastle and the two of the 76 mm guns were mounted abreast the funnels, with the remaining pair at the stern.
+The 102 mm gun was placed on the forecastle and two of the 76 mm guns were mounted abreast the funnels, with the remaining pair at the stern.
 The torpedo tubes were in single mounts, both on the centerline.